Databases for Modern Languages

 - ATLA Religion Database - produced by the American Theological Library Association.
 Provides index of articles from over 600 journals covering theology & religion, so this database may be useful for Japanese Studies.
 It also includes book reviews and multi-author essay collections and full-text access is available for many referenced items.

 To access BoB, you'll need to log into Athens even if you're on campus.
-First-time users have to register.
+First-time users will be prompted to register.
+You can search for programmes already recorded, view the programme guide and also search for playlists and create your own.
+Take a look at these playlists:

 - French cinema Oxford Brookes